okwareddevnest/gitok/WINDOWS.md

-# Gitok for Windows Users
+# GitOK for Windows Users

 ## 🪟 Windows Installation Guide

-Gitok fully supports Windows through multiple installation methods.
+GitOK fully supports Windows through multiple installation methods.
 Choose the one that works best for your setup.

 ## 📋 Prerequisites